-3. Extra Traffic on Unsuitable Roads
+3. Extra Traffic on Unsuitable Roads.

 In this location, occupants of the proposed dwellings, being older, less mobile and less likely to walk or cycle, will be highly reliant on the use of private cars.
 This was accepted by the Inspector on the Hook Norton Road appeal.
 It is underlined by the double garages and two parking spaces for each bungalow.
 This would lead to extra traffic using an access opposite the main entrance to Sibford Friends School, which is already busy at peak times, due to a lack of pavements and narrow roads, where in places it is difficult for two vehicles to safely pass each other.
-Therefore, the site is not an appropriate location for the development proposed, would result in an increase in private vehicular usage, lead to extra traffic and environmental harm.
+Therefore, the site is not an appropriate location for the development proposed, would result in an increase in private vehicular usage, lead to extra traffic, safety concerns and environmental harm.
+The amount of extra traffic generated by 25 new homes plus another 6 retirement homes with double garages and little or no public transport available will drive up CO2 emissions and drive down air quality.

-4. Landscape Impact
+4. Landscape Impact.

-The proposal would lead to compact, built development on greenfield, agricultural land beyond the physical extents of Faraday House and the building line of the Hook Norton Road development to the south into the attractive countryside surrounding the village.
-This would have an adverse visual impact on the landscape, resulting from the extension of the village and encroachment of built development all the way up to Woodway Road, which has an unspoilt, rural character.
+The proposed development will adversely affect the local character of the village and the outlook over the ANOB.
+It would lead to compact, built development on greenfield, agricultural land and would have an adverse visual impact on the landscape which has an unspoilt, rural character.
 The development would be clearly visible at short and more distant range from highways and public rights of way extending out into the countryside and the Cotswolds AONB.
-This would harm the rural character and appearance of this attractive landscape to the west of the village.